 Visiting Amsterdam with a baby, toddler, or little kids?
 This guest post’s got you covered with great recommendations from ex-pat mom of twins + 1 Farrah Ritter, who now calls the Netherlands home.
 Farrah blogs about her family’s adventures in parenting (with multiples!) and travels in her blog The Three Under.

 For many people, Amsterdam comes to mind as a historic and beautiful city filled with bicycles and vibrant nightlife.
-But it might not be the first city one thinks of when deciding to vacation or visit with their kids!
+But it might not be the first city one thinks of when deciding to vacation or visit with their kids–particularly not if they’d be visiting Amsterdam with a baby or toddler!

 Push the rumors you heard from your college heyday out of your mind.
 There is so much more than the notorious Red Light District.

-We have found Amsterdam to be a great place to take our three boys: twins age 3 and oldest 5.
+We have found Amsterdam to be a great place to take our three boys: twin toddlers age 3 and the oldest 5 years.
 As with many cities I’ve encountered in Europe- the younger set is absolutely catered to and kept in mind for entertaining parents as well as children.

 1. Best Outdoor Activity: Artis Zoo